-Highlights from the 2020-2021 academic year include the following:
+Highlights from the 2021-2022 academic year include the following:

-- For fall 2020, the University ranks 18th out of the top 58 public research universities in graduation rates for all freshmen and 18th for minority freshmen.
-Furthermore, the University ranks 16th among the national public research universities for freshman retention. - Among the graduates from the 2019-2020 academic year, 82 percent are employed, continuing their education, serving in the U.S. Armed Forces, or living or volunteering in the State as of six months postgraduation. - The University reduced the time to graduation to 4.2 years, which ranks 4th among public research university peers.
+- For fall 2021, the University ranks 12th among the national public research universities for first-year retention and has a 92 percent retention rate into sophomore year. - Among the graduates from the 2020-2021 academic year, 89 percent are employed, continuing their education, serving in the U.S. Armed Forces, or living or volunteering in the State as of six months post-graduation. - The University reduced the time to graduation to 4.1 years, which ranks 1st among public research university peers.
 This was accomplished by increasing the number of class offerings and reducing the student-to-faculty ratio.
-Decreasing the time to graduation helps UConn students pay less in tuition and join the workforce more quickly. - In fiscal year 2021, the University provided \$140.0 million in tuition funded financial aid, which represents an 11.0 percent increase over last fiscal year.
-Additionally, the University received \$11.1 million in federal COVID-19 relief funding specifically earmarked for student aid which was distributed directly to students in need.
-In fiscal year 2022, the University will be receiving an additional \$28.5 million in federal relief for students, which brings the total to \$50.4 million in new federal COVID-19 student aid over the three-year period covering fiscal years 2020, 2021, and 2022. - From fiscal year 1996 to fiscal year 2021, the University has expended \$3.4 billion out of the \$3.8 billion of bonds authorized under the UCONN 2000 capital improvement program, which includes funding allocated for UConn Health projects.
+Decreasing the time to graduation helps UConn students pay less in tuition and join the workforce more quickly. - In fiscal year 2022, the University provided \$153.9 million in tuition funded financial aid, which represents a 10 percent increase over last fiscal year.
+Additionally, the University received \$28.6 million in federal COVID-19 relief funding specifically earmarked for student aid which was distributed directly to students in need. - From fiscal year 1996 to fiscal year 2022, the University has expended \$3.6 billion out of the \$4.0 billion of bonds authorized to date under the UCONN 2000 program, which includes funding allocated for UConn Health projects.